LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

       $ sudo dmesg

--  Some newer graphics cards have issues.
+-  Some newer graphics cards do not display the boot sequence.
+For example, the NVIDIA GTX 1650 is reported as working whereas both the 2080 and 3060 do not.

-   -  Use a VNC display to access the virtual machine during boot.
-Use the GPU after it has been booted.
+   -  If the UEFI or system bootloader (such as GRUB) menu needs to be accessed, use a VNC display to access the virtual machine during boot.
+Once booted, the graphics card will then display the operating system.
+[68]

 -  Older graphics cards do not support UEFI boot.
 Use legacy BIOS boot with SeaBIOS instead.